-There are laws of the State of Ohio regarding students in school, that everyone should be familiar with.
+There are laws of the State of Ohio regarding students in school that everyone should be familiar with.

-- All students are required by law to attend, public or private schools until the age of 18, unless excused by the Superintendent with a working permit.
-The Superintendent will not allow any student under 18 years of age to quit school without first enrolling in a GED program providing proof of a full-time job, and signing a dropout memorandum of understanding. - In loco Parentis: This Latin phrase simply means that teachers and school officials have the same rights and privileges with students as would their parents have in similar circumstances. - 3.
+- 1. By law, all students are required to attend public or private schools until the age of 18, unless excused by the superintendent with a work permit.
+The superintendent will not allow any student under 18 years of age to quit school without first enrolling in a GED program, providing proof of a full-time job, and signing a dropout memorandum of understanding. - 2.
+In loco Parentis: This Latin phrase simply means that teachers and school officials have the same rights and privileges with students as would their parents have in similar circumstances. - 3.
 A principal may suspend a student from school without seeking the approval of a higher authority.
-A superintendent may suspend, or expel, a student without seeking higher authority for a period of up to 80 days of school. - 4.
+A superintendent may suspend or expel a student without seeking higher authority for a period of up to 80 days of school. - 4.
 Teachers are required by law to report all cases of child abuse. - 5.
 A Board of Education may prescribe any rule or policy for their school district, which does not violate existing State laws.

-INSTITUTIONAL AUTHORITY OFF SCHOOL GROUNDS
+INSTITUTIONAL AUTHORITY OFF SCHOOL GROUND

 The Board of Education recognizes that there are a large number and a variety of school-sponsored activities that take place off school property.
 Therefore, the Board of Education shall govern the conduct of the students who participate in these activities.
-The participation of students in such school-sponsored activities that take place off the school property shall be regulated by all applicable provisions of this Right and Responsibilities document just the same as if the activities occurred on school property.
+All applicable provisions of this right shall regulate the participation of students in such school sponsored activities that take place off the school property and responsibilities document just the same as if the activities occurred on school property.

 The distinction between the responsibility that the school system has for students and the responsibility that parents have for their children is difficult to define in situations occurring off school property.
-These are situations in which students are not on school grounds and are not engaged in any school-sponsored activity, but they are either traveling to or from school or school-sponsored activities or they are maintaining the appearance of being a student of West Jefferson High school.
+These are situations in which students are not on school grounds and are not engaged in any school sponsored activity, but are either traveling to or from school or school sponsored activities or are maintaining the appearance of being a student of West Jefferson Middle/High school.